 Disney says coronavirus could impact consumer behavior

-March 19 (Reuters) - Walt Disney Co DIS.N said on Thursday the spread of the coronavirus could lead to changes in consumer behavior, resulting in further disruption to its business.
+March 19 (Reuters) - Walt Disney Co DIS.N said on Thursday the spread of the coronavirus could lead to consumer behavior changes, further disrupting its business.

+The warning raised speculation that media and entertainment businesses could change in fundamental ways.

-The company has already closed its theme parks, suspended cruises and theatrical shows, delayed film distribution, and took a hit to its supply chain and ad sales.
+The company has already closed its theme parks, suspended cruises and theatrical shows, delayed film distribution, and taken a hit to its supply chain and ad sales.

-Shares of the company were down 3% at $86.30 in early trading.
+Long-term changes in consumer behavior could include lower attendance at movie theaters and parks, more subscribers to its Disney+ streaming service, and fewer viewers of live TV.

+In its filing, Disney cited disruption in the creation and availability of content, including the cancellation of certain sports events and the shutting down of most film and TV production.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.